 Dal Makhani with Pot-in-Pot Brown Rice

-Another important thing with pot-in-pot cooking is to consider the cooking time for the dishes you want to cook together.
-As an example, Dal Makhani takes about 30 mins to cook at high pressure and brown rice takes about 22-25 mins at high pressure.
-Hence if I add brown rice pot-in-pot with beans, they would get cooked well.
+Another important thing with pot-in-pot cooking is considering the cooking time for the dishes you want to cook together.
+As an example, Dal Makhani takes about 30 minutes to cook at high pressure, and brown rice takes about 22-25 minutes at high pressure.
+Hence, if I add brown rice pot-in-pot with beans, they will cook well.

-I would not cook white rice along with Dal Makhani, however they would work well with split yellow lentils that cook in 5-6 mins at high pressure.
+I would not cook white rice along with Dal Makhani; however, it would work well with dal tadka, which cooks in 6-8 minutes at high pressure.

 Learn more about the instant pot pot-in-pot method with this comprehensive guide!

-Once you add all ingredients for Dal in the instant pot, place the trivet and then the bowl of brown rice with water.
-This way they will both cook together.
+Once you add all the ingredients for Dal Makhani in the instant pot, place the trivet and then the bowl of brown rice with water.
+This way, they will both cook together.
 Enjoy the meal!

 Dal makhani with pot-in-pot rice

-This Dal Makhani is so creamy and flavorful.
-This restaurant style Dal Makhani is a great addition to your next party or potluck.
+This restaurant-style Dal Makhani is creamy and flavorful.
+It would be a great addition to your next party or potluck.

 Vegan Dal Makhani

-Most of the ingredients in this Dal Makhani is already vegan, except the butter and cream (if you are adding).
-To make this dal vegan, just replace butter with your favorite plant based oil and use coconut milk or coconut cream at the end.
+Most of the ingredients in this Dal Makhani are already vegan, except the butter and cream (if you are adding them).
+To make this dal vegan, just replace butter with your favorite plant-based oil or vegan butter and use coconut milk or cashew cream at the end instead of dairy cream.

 Can I use canned kidney beans when making Dal Makhani?

-Technically you can use canned kidney beans, however as they are pre-cooked, you will have to add them at the end and simmer for 5-10 minutes.
+Technically, you can use canned kidney beans; however, as they are pre-cooked, you must add them at the end and simmer for 5-10 minutes.

-I feel there is no advantage of using canned kidney beans in this recipe, as it does not help to cut down the cooking time.
+I feel there is no advantage to using canned kidney beans in this recipe, as it does not help cut the cooking time.
 You will still want to cook the dal for the same amount of time to get the perfect creamy texture.
-So why not save some money and use dry kidney beans!
+So, why not save some money and use dry kidney beans?

-√ Don’t skimp on adding butter or ghee (oil for vegan)
+• Don’t skimp on adding butter or ghee

-√ To make this recipe vegan, just skip the butter and replace with oil of your liking.
+• To make this recipe vegan, just skip the butter and replace it with oil of your liking.

-√ This dal is super creamy, even when cream is not added.
-Top with cream or coconut cream at the end when serving!
+• This dal is super creamy, even when cream is not added.
+Top with cream or cashew cream at the end when serving!

 4.88 from 90 votes